aws-samples/aws-batch-comp-infrastructure-sample/docker/README.md

 ### Running Parallel Mallob

 To run parallel Mallob, cd into the `runner` directory.
 We have created a simple shell script called `run_parallel.sh` to show you how to run the mallob_parallel docker image to create a running container.
-The script has several variables that you can configure:
+The script has several variables that you need to configure.

 - `DOCKER_NETWORK`.
-Name of the docker bridge network, `mallob-test` for this example.
+Name of the docker bridge network.
+The default is  `mallob-test`, which will work with the `network create` command in the previous section.
 - `HOST_RUNDIR`.
-Name of the host directory that will be mounted in the docker run directory.
-This should be an absolute pathname.
-Note that this enables you to persist the run directory over multiple docker container sessions.
-It is also the location where the docker solver will write results.
-If you use the example from the repo, this should be the absolute pathname to the `experiment` directory.
+Name of the host directory that will be mounted in the docker run directory. _Note: This should be an absolute pathname and it must be updated for your filesystem._ This directory will be mounted in the docker container and enables you persist information over multiple docker container sessions.
+We have placed an `experiment` directory inside `runner` that you can use to begin.

 [MWW: we need to add instructions chmod 777 this directory so that is world-writeable/executable so Docker can use it.]